weld-io/subscription-service/README.md

 * `STRIPE_SECRET_KEY`: secret key from [Stripe dashboard](https://dashboard.stripe.com/account/apikeys).
 * `VAT_PERCENT`: defaults to "20" (%), as in if the price incl.
 VAT is $10, VAT is $2.
 * `MULTIPLE_SUBSCRIPTIONS`: whether to allow multiple active subscriptions.
 Defaults to "no".
+* `WEBHOOK_RENEW_SUBSCRIPTION`: a complete URL that will receive a POST request whenever a subscription is renewed.

 ## API